 The idea for STARTprep was originally developed by Drs.
 Larry Chu and Kyle Harrison at the SEA Fall meeting in San Diego, California in 2010.
-The project was originally named STARTed, but recently renamed to make the purpose of the project as a board preparation course more obvious.
+The project was originally named STARTed, but recently renamed to make the purpose of the project as a anesthesia basic sciences preparation course more obvious.

-Dr. Larry Chu, Director of the Stanford Anesthesia Informatics and Media (AIM) lab leads the project and serves as the technical lead and is a co-leader of content development.
-Dr. Chu’s longtime educational collaborator, Dr. Andrea J. Fuller has signed on to co-lead the project’s content development.
+Dr. Larry Chu, Director of the Stanford Anesthesia Informatics and Media (AIM) lab leads the project and serves as the program, research and technical lead of STARTprep.
+Dr. Chu’s longtime educational collaborator, Dr. Andrea J. Fuller has signed on to lead the project’s content development.
 Dr. Kyle Harrison is responsible for program outreach.

 As a partner institution and member of the STARTprep consortium, each member is responsible for developing and delivering course content on quarterly deliverable timetables to the Stanford Anesthesia Informatics and Media (AIM) lab.
 These institutions will also complete an IRB research arrangement with Stanford University to provide research data to the AIM lab for publication by the project leads, Larry Chu, MD, Andrea J. Fuller, MD, and Kyle Harrison, MD.

 Consortium members are required to complete a copyright transfer of materials developed for STARTprep to the course leaders.
-In exchange, each partner institution gains access to the technology and content platform for its anesthesia residents in preparation for the ABA written examination.
-There is no fee or charge for partner institutions to use STARTprep in 2013-14, and we are moving to a voluntary tiered donation structure for 2014.
+In exchange, each partner institution gains access to the technology and content platform for its anesthesia residents in preparation for the compentency in the anesthesia basic sciences.
+There is no fee or charge for participating partner institutions to use STARTprep in 2013-14, and we are moving to a voluntary tiered donation structure for 2014.

-Because STARTprep is currently a research project, the Stanford Anesthesia Informatics and Media (AIM) lab does not charge a fee to use the program.
+Because STARTprep is currently a research project (2013-14), the Stanford Anesthesia Informatics and Media (AIM) lab does not charge a fee to use the program.
 In 2013-14 the program is currently only available to partner institutions helping to produce content for the project.
 We aim to open up STARTprep to more programs in 2014 if possible.